 In my father’s obituary, I stated that he died from a heart attack because that was what the coroner had said caused his death.
-However, when I paid the $250 for a coroner’s inquest and an autopsy report, I was informed that my father died from a severe case of Diabetic Ketoacidosis (63 mm/ol at time of death).
+However, a subsequent coroner’s inquest and autopsy report informed me that my father died from a severe case of Diabetic Ketoacidosis (63 mm/ol at time of death).
 Diabetic Ketoacidosis fit perfectly with the symptoms my father had been experiencing for the two days before his death: vomiting, dehydration, polydipsia (excessive thirst), polyuria (excessive urination), fatigue, changes in behaviour, and decreased levels of consciousness.

 While trying to seek justice for the abominable treatment my father received in our legal and medical systems, I was stalled.
 Firstly, I was almost unable to receive a proper autopsy for my father.
 When I called to request one, I was told that my father was about to be cremated—without my knowledge or consent.
 Secondly, the BC Ministry of Attorney General confirmed my belief that the North Fraser recording system had only captured the last four hours of my father’s three-day confinement.
 I received conflicting explanations as to why there was not further footage; I was told both that the rest of the film had been taped over and that the system had crashed, only to be restored for the final four hours of my father’s life.
 The Chief Coroner of British Columbia admitted that my father’s coroner had failed to secure the video recordings in a timely fashion and that these video recordings would have undoubtedly assisted in determining the circumstances surrounding my father’s death.
 Thirdly, the day that the Chilliwack RCMP picked up my father, there was video footage of him speaking to the RCMP officers.
 The video did not have any audio, but the Chilliwack RCMP rejected my request to conduct a forensic examination for the purpose of discovering what my father was disclosing.

 After my father’s death, the Coroner’s Office made several recommendations to Correctional Facilities about health care, due process, and protecting medically- and psychologically- vulnerable individuals.
-And while I am glad that “apparently” future inmates will not experience the same traumas my father did, I still believe that more should be done to avenge what essentially amounts to be my father’s murder.
+And while I am glad that “apparently” future inmates will not experience the same traumas my father did, I still believe that more should be done to avenge what essentially amounted to be my Dad’s death.

-I came to learn that since my father had no income or dependents, his life had no value under BC provincial legislation that deals with wrongful deaths.
+I came to learn that since my father had no income or dependents, his life had little to no value under BC provincial legislation that deals with wrongful deaths.
 He was a very vulnerable human being with numerous medical conditions, who was essentially medically and nutritionally neglected to death.
-He was wrongfully killed, but there is no recourse for me or our family under BC law.
-There is no justice for my father’s family, and there is no accountability for my father’s killers.
+He was wrongfully killed, but there is little to no recourse for me or our family under BC law.
+The full measure of justice that would be afforded to our family in other jurisdictions in the developed world is not available here in British Columbia, and there is little to no accountability for my Dad’s death.

 I connected with The BC Wrongful Death Law Reform Society because I know my father’s story needs to be told.
 I hope one day these laws will change from protecting the wrongdoers to protecting the victims.
 Maybe then we will be able to put an end to all this and gain justice for my father.”